psibi/psibi.github.io/content/posts/job-watcher.md

 * `FirstFailure`: the task has failed for the first time.
 * `Down`: a previously successful task is now failing.
-* `NewFailure`: the task was already failing, but the error changed.
 * `Recovered`: a failing task has started succeeding again.

 Only the transitions into and out of failure generate alerts; a task